Bergschtein/Statistical-learning/README.md

-# Statistisk Læring Vår 2023
+# Statistical learning Spring 2023

-Prosjekter med prosjektbeskrivelse gjort i faget statistisk læring våren 2023 ved NTNU.
+Projects in the course Statistical learning at NTNU spring 2023